Compositionally Safe Construction of Autonomous Driving Systems: The Approach

-An ADS is a dynamic system involving a set of \emph{vehicles} $\Vehicles$, a set of regulatory \emph{signals} $\Objects$, and a map $G$ that represents the environment where the signals are located and the vehicles can move.
+A system of ADS (SADS) is a dynamic system involving a set of \emph{vehicles} $\Vehicles$, a set of regulatory \emph{signals} $\Objects$, and a map $G$ that represents the environment where the signals are located and the vehicles can move.
 We use the term \emph{obstacle} to refer to a vehicle or a signal.